 The Netherlands is a small country and there are many places and cities that can be reached from Amsterdam within 1 hour.
-With a great public transport network in the country you can easily travel from place to place by trains, buses or even rented bikes.
+Great public transport network in the country allows you to easily travel from place to place by trains, buses or even rented bikes.
 So, after you explored and enjoyed the city of Amsterdam, hop on a train and visit some of the other places in the Netherlands.

 All of the cities below are within one hour reach from Amsterdam.
 Check the official NS.nl website for exact travel times and details.

 Book your stay in Amsterdam via Booking.com (by the way, did you know that booking.com company is based in Amsterdam?):